azutoolkit/cql/docs/guides/active-record-with-cql/callbacks.md

 end
 ```

+**Important Notes:**

-`after_*` callbacks do not have the power to halt the chain, as the primary action has already completed.
+- `after_*` callbacks do not have the power to halt the chain, as the primary action has already completed.
+- Only explicit `false` return values halt the chain. `nil` and other falsy values do not halt execution.
+- Multiple `before_*` callbacks can be registered, and any of them can halt the chain.

 ---